American Knife and Tool Institute

 any dagger, dirk, knife, or stiletto with a blade over three and one-half inches in length, or any other dangerous instrument capable of inflicting cutting, stabbing, or tearing wounds, but does not include a hunting or fishing knife carried for sports use.
 The issue that a knife is a hunting or fishing knife must be raised as an affirmative defense.

-The definition places the burden on the individual in possession to establish that a given knife with a blade longer than 3 ½ inches is a “hunting or fishing” knife and excluded from the classification.
+The definition places the burden on the individual in possession to establish that a given knife with a blade longer than 3 ½ inches is a “hunting or fishing” knife and is excluded from the classification.

 Blade Length

 Colorado law provides a judicially adopted rule, People v.
 Pickett, 571 P.2d 1078 (1977), that the length of a blade is the distance from the tip of the blade to the point where the blade meets the handle.
-This is consistent with the AKTI recommended protocol for determining blade length.
+This is consistent with the AKTI-recommended protocol for determining blade length.

 Deadly Weapon Defined